Isentropy/brevity/README.md

 ## A language-in-a-language!?
 Why?

 Imagine you want to run a multi-step DeFi workflow that does some DeFi actions (swap, liquid stake, flash loan, etc) according to a program, and reverts if some conditions aren't met.
-Let's compare writing this in a custom Solidity smart contract vs running a Brevity script on Brevity Interpreter smart contract:
+Let's compare writing this in a custom Solidity smart contract vs running a Brevity script on a Brevity Interpreter smart contract:

 ### Run ANY workflow